-25. OTHER DISCLOSURES
+26. OTHER DISCLOSURES

-As of August 31, 2023 the College has remaining commitments to Jacobe Brothers Construction of \$8,056,895 for the energy building project.
 On January 17, 2023 the College entered into a contract to construct a new Energy Building on the main Carthage campus.
 The new building includes a welding lab, an engine and compression lab, an instrumentation lab, an electrical and motor control lab, a commercial wiring lab, an HVAC lab, a hydraulics lab, and a spare lab for new technology training and drone training.
-This new building is projected to be completed by June 30, 2024.

-On September 25, 2023 the College entered into a contract with the Construction Manager to replace the baseball bleachers at the baseball field and to build a new rodeo barn.
-The new rodeo barn is projected to be completed by May 31, 2024 and the new baseball bleachers are projected to be completed by September 30, 2024.
+On September 25, 2023, the College entered into a contract with the Construction Manager to replace the baseball bleachers at the baseball field and to build a new rodeo barn.
+The new baseball bleachers are projected to be completed by December 31, 2024.